SuadeLabs/fire/documentation/properties/type.md

 ### cd
 A certificate of deposit is also a promissory note, however can only be issued by a bank.
 It has a fixed maturity and specified fixed interest rate.

+### hybrid_contracts
+As per Annex V, Part II, Para 98(d): Hybrid contracts’ shall comprise contracts with embedded derivatives that are not covered bonds, asset backed securities, or classified as convertible compound financial instruments.

 ### bill_of_exchange
 *Needs definition*